Mary Lincoln “Tinty” Martin

 Elwood’s main assistant was Charles Lewis Buss, the husband of his daughter Rose Marie Bucher.
 Elwood was reaching fifty years old and as he saw it, Charles would make an ideal successor.
 Other young males of the family were tapped to help with the business, whether it be flour milling or lumber cutting or running the dynamo.
 These included Fay Martin and later, as teenagers, Ralph Bucher and Clark Martin.
 Having Charles on hand, living with Rose and their offspring a stone’s throw from the huge mill buildings, meant Elwood was free to move back to Winslow, so as the “aught” years of the 20th Century turned into the 1910s, he and Laura and their boys did so.
 Life had become secure again, with a seeming bright future ahead, after a very trying decade that had opened with the death of Tinty, seen the deaths of Nathaniel and Horatio and the departure of Nellie Martin Warner and most of her family, and had ended with the demise of Arley’s young husband Frank Ritter.

-The good times lasted only about five years, then Elwood’s doctor son Claude passed away in late 1915 while making a house call.
+The good times lasted only about five years, then Elwood’s doctor son Claude was killed by an automobile crash in late 1915 while making a house call.
 At the end of 1918, Blanche succumbed to the great influenza epidemic.
 Both died in their early thirties.
 About 1920, Elwood’s health failed.
-The precise nature of his malady is not well described in surviving notes, but he often resorted to a wheelchair during the 1920s (though he was capable of standing upright, as shown in the photo at left, with Laura outside their home).
+The precise nature of his malady is not well described in surviving notes, but he was weak enough he sometimes resorted to a wheelchair (though he was capable of standing upright, as shown in the photo at left, with Laura outside their home).
 Grandson Lyle Smith recalled that as an adolescent he was not allowed to see Grandpa Elwood because he had some sort of “bad disease.”
-This may have meant Elwood had a condition that was contagious or unsightly, tuberculosis being the prime candidate, or it could mean he had something morally repugnant, such as syphillis (which would explain why much of Elwood’s care fell to his brother John, who moved into the Winslow home with Elwood, Laura, and their “grown-sons-still-at-home” Fay and Ralph, Clark having moved to Washington state).
+This may have meant Elwood had a condition that was contagious or unsightly, tuberculosis being the prime candidate, or it could mean he had something morally repugnant, such as syphillis.
+Much of his care fell to his brother John, who moved into the Winslow home with Elwood, Laura, and their “grown-sons-still-at-home” Fay and Ralph, Clark having moved to Washington state, where he worked at the creamery of Elwood’s brother Charles Benedict Bucher.
 Whatever it was, it was chronic.
 Extended forays to the South and the West, taken in hope of therapeutic benefit, did nothing to help.

 Elwood off-loaded one concern by selling the dynamo to a consortium based in Lena, IL (a village half a dozen miles south of Martintown).
 He kept title to the other mills for the time being.
 As he entered his last decade of life, one of the thoughts that comforted him was that he was to leave these remaining family businesses in the custody of a hand-picked, well-trained successor.
 Alas, Charles Buss chafed at the role he was asked to play.
 He longed to do something else with his life.
 Among other things, he wanted to become a clergyman.
 Rose, too, felt the calling to preach, unusual though that was for a woman of her generation.
 In the early 1920s, Charles lost three fingers in an accident at the mills.
 He took this as a sign that he was not living the life meant for him.
 Charles and Rose moved to a new home in Vermilion County, IL, near Danville.
 Possible family replacements such as Ralph or Fay, or Laura’s grandsons Leon and Lyle Smith, did not have the aptitude or inclination -- or in the case of the Smith boys, the experience -- to steer the business into the future.
 And so everything was sold.
 There was a sort of legacy, though.
 The electrical plant was the last substantial commercial enterprise to operate in Martintown.
 Wisconsin Power & Light acquired ownership from the consortium, built a new brick building in about 1930 to house a brand-new, up-to-date dynamo, and kept generating power there for decades to come.
 In its final days, the on-site manager was Tinty’s grand nephew Frederick Cullen “Fritz” Hastings.